lut-re-group18/lut-requirements-engineering/docs/use-cases.md

 Use case diagram shows the actors and the main use cases of the system.

 ![Use Case Diagram](./use-cases/rendered-diagrams/meetcall-use-case-generic.png)

 ### User stories

-Template for user stories start with a identifier tag followed by user role, 'I want' and 'so that' statements.
+Template for user stories start with a identifier **tag** followed by user **role** and a story written in 'I want' and 'so that' statements.

 ```markdown
 us-19: As [a user persona], I want [to perform this action] so that [I can accomplish this goal].